CircuitSetup/SID_old/README.md

 Note that the status of the IR lock is saved 10 seconds after its last change, and is persistent accross reboots.

+In order to only disable the supplied IR remote control, check the option **_Disable supplied IR remote control_** in the [Config Portal](#-disable-supplied-ir-remote-control).
+In that case, any learned remote will still work.

 ### IR remote reference

 <table>